papipopapu/navier-stokes/README.md

-# Navier-Stokes Fluid Simulation - Refactored
+# Navier-Stokes Fluid Simulation

-A professional C++ implementation of incompressible fluid dynamics using the Navier-Stokes equations with support for solid obstacles and real-time interaction.
+A robust C++ implementation of incompressible fluid dynamics using the Navier-Stokes equations with support for solid obstacles and real-time interaction.
+Created to study the behavior of ring vortices.

 ## Architecture Overview

-The project has been refactored following modern C++ best practices and SOLID principles:

 ### Core Components